hortonworks/cloudbreak-docs/docs/customizations.md

 Enables host fingerprint verification on AWS

     CB_AWS_VPC ""
-Configures the VPC id on AWS if it is the same as provisioned cluster
+Configures the VPC ID on AWS if it is the same as provisioned cluster

     CB_BLUEPRINT_DEFAULTS "hdp-small-default;hdp-spark-cluster;hdp-streaming-cluster"
-Comma separated list of the default blueprints what Cloudbreak initialize in database
+Comma separated list of the default blueprints that Cloudbreak initializes in its database

     CB_BYOS_DFS_DATA_DIR "/hadoop/hdfs/data"
-Deprecated - Default data dir for BYOP orchestrators
+(Deprecated) Default data directory for BYOP orchestrators

     CB_COMPONENT_CLUSTER_ID
 SmartSense component cluster ID